PankeyCR/The-Pankey-Theory/axioms.md

 ## Axiom 7: Existence

-When the interactions of illogics gives an emergent logic, this logic manifest outside the ultimate illogic, this makes it something resolvable, something that exist.
+When the interactions of illogics gives an emergent logic, this logic manifest outside the illogic realm, this makes it something resolvable, something that exist.

 ---